m-butterfield/django_webassembly/README.md

 Running Django in the browser.

-<a href="https://django-webassembly.mattbutterfield.com">Live example hosted directly from this repo on Github Pages.</a>
+<a href="https://django-webassembly.mattbutterfield.com">Live example hosted directly from this repo on Github Pages.</a> - Give it some time to load.
+There is around 15MB to download and lots of code to run.

 ### What is happening?